averissimo/r-analysis-covid19/vignettes/_header.md

 1. General weakness - Fraqueza generalizada - 1311
 1. Muscular pain - Dores musculares - 1099
 1. Difficulties breathing - Dificuldade Respiratória - 673

+# Data

+Data was retrieved from oficial sources.

+* EU CDC *(if not available it uses John's Hopkins)*
+* Italian Protezione Civil *(IT PC)*
+* Portuguese Direcção Geral da Saúde *(PT DGS)*
+* German Robert Koch's Institute *(DE RKI)*

+It's not realtime data and data presented may have 1 or more days of difference from real-time data.
+Check the caption on the figures to check when was the last data point.